siddhartha77/SwitchROMCleaner/README.md

 # Switch ROM Cleaner
 Recursively delete old versions of ROMs in the current directory.
-This is all based on the file name of:
+This is all based on a filename format of:

 ```
 GameName [TitleID][Version].xxx